sk-zk/TruckLib/docfx/docs/Samples/02-realroad.md

 We now have everything we need to add the road to a map.
 For this step, I will assume that you have read [Sample #1: Simple example](~/docs/Samples/00-simple.md).

-As with the previous samples, we'll create an empty map:
+As with the previous samples, we create an empty map:

 ```cs
 using TruckLib.ScsMap;